 Human papillomavirus, or HPV, is a serious personal and public health issue and is something that every parent and sexually active man and women should think about.
-At Alpha OBGYN in Alpharetta, Georgia, Dr. Sowmya Reddy is committed to educating every woman in her care about the risks of HPV and offering diagnostic and prevention tools to help you stay as healthy as possible.
+At Alpha OBGYN in Alpharetta and Cumming, Georgia, Dr. Sowmya Reddy is committed to educating every woman in her care about the risks of HPV and offering diagnostic and prevention tools to help you stay as healthy as possible.
 To learn more, schedule an appointment today.
 You can reach the administrative staff by phone, or access the online scheduling tool 24 hours a day.

 Certain types of HPV can cause genital warts and cancer.
 Those outcomes are why HPV is such a pressing health concern.
 HPV causes all types of warts, only some of which affect the genital area.
 Other HPV infections can cause cancer in your cervix, vagina, vulva, mouth, throat, anus, and rectum.